shirinmjr/express-react-bank/README.md

 - Deposit Funds - Update
 - Withdraw Funds - Update
 - Close an account - Delete
-- Keep and display the logs of activities - Create

 ### Stretch Goals - it's always a nice surprise!